 Companies must also determine the distance and direction from the most hazardous container to the three other containers.
 The distance between containers will be measured from the top of the U-bolt on the most hazardous container to the top of the U-bolt on the other containers.
 No container will be further than 3.5 meters from the most hazardous container.
-The compass direction of lines on the bottom of the pool will be identified by the international or regional competition coordinator prior to the product demonstration.
-For example, the black lines on the pool run from 342° to 162° compass bearings.
 At the international competition, the pool lines and the side walls (parallel to the lines) run directly north/south.
 Using the following chart, companies must determine if the other three containers lie North, Northeast, East, Southeast, South, Southwest, West, or Northwest of the most hazardous container.

 North 338° to 22°

 Northeast 23° to 67°

 East 68° to 112°

 Southeast 113° to 157°

 South 158° to 202°

-Southwest 203 ° to 247 °
+Southwest 203° to 247°

 West 248° to 292°

 Northwest 293° to 337°